-Name: Theo Psaros

-Title: Executive Chairman Agreement commenced: 1 February 2021 per month on a contractor basis.
-After 30 September 2021, Mr Psaros was engaged as an employee on a salary of \$227,275 excluding superannuation.
+Name: Title: Agreement commenced: Term of agreement: Details: Theo Psaros Executive Chairman 1 February 2021 Ongoing Mr Psaros was engaged as an employee on a salary of \$271,493 excluding superannuation.
 Mr Psaros already participates in an employee incentive plan and no other additional short or long-term incentives have been included in the terms of the engagement.
-The contract can be terminated by three months' notice from either party plus an additional three months'
+The contract can be terminated by six months' notice from either party Details. other additional short or long-term incentives have been included in the terms of the